HorizenOfficial/Sidechains-SDK/README.md

 The "Blaze" Sidechain SDK development is in progress, and the release is coming soon!

-The version on master is outdated.
-The most recent version can be found in the "dev" branch, and can be tested by early adopters on our official testnet.
+The current version can be tested by early adopters on our official testnet.

 Please note: the current version is experimental and a work in progress.
 Use at your own risk.